(Disclosure: Some of the links below may be affiliate links)

 As for technical security, I have not found anything wrong with Charles Schwab.
 They use high standards of security and two-factor authentication.

-In 2021, an issue at Charles Schwab led to a lot of personal information being leaked to external email addresses.
+In 2021, an issue at Charles Schwab led to much personal information being leaked to external email addresses.
 They did not share much information about this event, but a data leak of sensitive information is still essential to know!

 Overall, I think that assets at Charles Schwab are relatively safe.
 Nevertheless, the fact that there was a major data leak is still concerning.

 Charles Schwab International vs Interactive Brokers.